 - If the order has been cancelled, or none of the above apply = No

 These reports cover all revenue that has yet to be recognized, and just like the Revenue Recognition reports, they can be viewed at either summary or detail levels.

 As Premium Reports, these are available on all Paid Plans of Report Toaster.
-You can upgrade by logging into the app and then signing up here at any time.
+If you aren't signed up, follow these steps here to upgrade your account.

 Lets start with the details first:

 There are a few main terms to understand for Unrecognized Revenue reports.

 1.)
 Is Revenue Unrecognized: This Filter setting looks only at Revenue that has been unrecognized (e.g. any sales of line items that are unfulfilled or shipping when the order is unfulfilled at the end of the report range).

 For example, if a red ball from Order #1001 was sold on February 4th at 15:00, but was not fulfilled until March 1st at 09:00.